griddynamics/Behavior-Analytic-Starter-Kit/Chapter 2.md

 Add Secure Vault Service to the Platform
 ----------------------------------------
-To create a service vault, go to "Platform->Services" page and press "Add a service" button.
+To create a service vault, go to the "Platform" and click on "Services" page.
+Press the "Add a service" button.
-![Add secure vault service](/Images/services.png) Specify service name and type="Secure Vault 2.0" then press "Add".
-SSH key pair will be generated automatically.
+![Add secure vault service](/Images/services.png) Specify a service name ("Service vault" or a name of your own preference), choose "Secure Vault 2.0" under "Type" drop-down options, then press add.
 ![Secure vault service info](/Images/service 2.png)